HaoYang670/rucat/rucat_server/README.md

 # Rucat Server

-Wed server for clients to manage rucat clusters and submit tasks
+Wed server for clients to manage engines and submit tasks

 Run with
 ```bash